okenna10/Simon32-64-Encryption/README.md

 ## Simon32/64 Module
-This code offers a light weight 32/64 encryption module. the architecture is shown in the images below.
+This code offers a lightweight 32/64 encryption module. the architecture is shown in the images below.
 The operation is completely unrolled for maximum throughput and latency.
 As such there are 32 instantiations of the round and key-expansion blocks that feed into each other.
 A parameterizable testbench is provided which will compare the output values with the corresponding cipher text.

 ### High-Level Architecture
 ![image](https://github.com/okenna10/FPGA_exponential_function/assets/101345398/30266687-6cdd-449f-b5fb-228ac344644a)